For UNC Students

 GLBL 290.00 (SPECIAL TOPICS) INTERCULTURAL EDUCATION IN K-12 CLASSROOMS

-*This global studies course has been postponed, and may be offered in spring or fall 2021.
+*This global studies course has been postponed, and may be offered in fall 2021.

 Service-Learning Course: 30 hours of service required (you will be partnered with a K-12 teacher in NC, and you will create videos and give virtual cultural presentations to your partner class).
 This course will fulfill the Experiential Education (EE) requirement.